marymlucas/marymlucas.github.io/_pages/about.md

 ### 2022

 - July 2022: Awarded the [NIH AIM-AHEAD](https://aim-ahead.net/) Research Fellowship (Cohort 1)
-- July 2022: Became Managing Editor for the [Journal of Healthcare Informatics Research](https://www.springer.com/journal/41666)
+- July 2022: Joined the editorial board of the [Journal of Healthcare Informatics Research](https://www.springer.com/journal/41666) as Managing Editor

 ### 2021

 - September 2021: Started my PhD studies in Information Science at Drexel University's College of Computing and Informatics

+### 2020

+- September 2020: Completed the Masters in Computer Information Systems (conc.
+Health Informatics, Data Analytics)
+  - Received the BU MET 2020 [Award for Excellence in Graduate Study](https://www.bu.edu/met/about/deans-welcome/awards/) in Computer Information Systems